 Hello!

-My research is focused on binary stars.
-I use a combination of large-scale surveys, targeted observations of individual objects, and theoretical stellar evolution calculations to better understand how binaries form, evolve, and interact with their surroundings.
+I’m an Assistant Professor of Astronomy at the California Institute of Technology.
+I am interested in binary stars, black holes, and related stellar exotica.
+My group uses a combination of large-scale surveys, targeted observations of individual objects, and theoretical stellar evolution calculations to better understand how these objects form, evolve, and interact with their surroundings.
 I am also interested in Milky Way stellar populations, galaxy formation, and statistical astronomy.
 Most generally, I like exploring astronomical datasets, learning new things, and developing methods to extract information from data.
 I have been called the “black hole destroyer” but am working to make my net black hole count positive.

-I am happy to talk anytime with Harvard grads and undergrads – or current and prospective Caltech students and postdocs – interested in working on a research project.
+I am happy to talk anytime with Caltech students and current or prospective postdocs interested in working on a research project.

 Contact Me